SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You also saw how to use weak and unowned references to break these strong reference cycles.

-A strong reference cycle can also occur if you assign a closure to a property of some class instance, and the body of that closure captures the instance.
+A strong reference cycle can also occur if you assign a closure to a property of a class instance, and the body of that closure captures the instance.
 This might be because the closure's body accesses a property of the instance, such as ``self.someProperty``,